 Most recently we stayed at Minga House, a small six-room guest house run by an extremely friendly local named Angy.

 The house is old but offers up private rooms with a shared bathroom for just 45.000 pesos (for a couple).
-That price even includes breakfast — not just a simple breakfast but a big one with a fruit bowl, coffee, eggs, bread, and cheese.
+That price even includes breakfast — not just a simple breakfast but a big one with a Colombian fruit bowl, coffee, eggs, bread, and cheese.

 Minga House is an incredible find, but be sure to reserve your stay in advance since there are only a few rooms available.